ckeditor/ckeditor5/docs/updating/migration-to-cdn/testing-suite.md

 ### Script injection issues

 If you notice that the CKEditor&nbsp;5 script is not injected properly, ensure that your testing suite uses a real browser environment for testing.
-If you are using `jsdom` or any other environment without a real DOM, you may need to adjust the testing suite configuration to use a real browser.
+If you use `jsdom` or any other environment without a real DOM, you may need to adjust the testing suite configuration to use a real browser.
 Consider using tools like:

 * [Vitest](https://vitest.dev/)
 * [Playwright](https://playwright.dev/)